-Currently a contributing writer at The Nation, Wilfred Chan previously worked in Hong Kong for CNN International covering the 2014 Umbrella Movement and its aftermath.
-He can offer insight on the future of protest, free speech and democracy in Hong Kong under the new national security law.
+Wilfred Chan is editor of New_ Public and a contributing writer to The Nation.
+Previously, he worked in Hong Kong for CNN International covering the 2014 Umbrella Movement and its aftermath.
+He can offer insight on the future of protest, free speech and democracy in Hong Kong under China’s national security law.

 Una Osili is a professor of philanthropy and economics at Indiana University’s Lilly Family School of Philanthropy.
 She is also the associate dean of the school’s research and international programs.
 In 2017, Osili testified before the Senate foreign relations committee on the role of philanthropy and remittances in foreign aid.

 Holly Dagres is a nonresident fellow with the Middle East Security Initiative at the Atlantic Council’s Scowcroft Center for Strategy and Security.
 She is an expert on U.S.-Iran relations, Iran’s nuclear program, Iranian culture and society, and the Iranian diaspora.